Ukrainian Canadians: Arts

 In 1974, what was then the world's largest pysanka was erected in Vegreville, Alberta, commemorating the 100th anniversary of the Royal Canadian Mounted Police.
 It has since been exceeded by a pysanka built in Ukraine.

-Canada is home to some very vibrant Ukrainian dance groups.
+Canada is home to some Ukrainian dance groups.
 Some examples of Ukrainian dance ensembles in Canada are the Ukrainian Shumka Dancers and the Cheremosh Ukrainian Dance Company in Edmonton, the Rusalka Ukrainian Dance Ensemble and Rozmai Ukrainian Dance Company in Winnipeg, the Svitanok Ukrainian Dance Ensemble in Ottawa, Saskatoon's Rushnychok Ukrainian Folk Dance Association, and hundreds of other groups.

 The Ukrainian Canadian Foundation of Taras Shevchenko provides some financial support for Ukrainian Canadian performing, literary and visual arts.

 Ukrainians in general are noted for their elaborately decorated Easter Eggs or pysanky, and that is also true in Canada.
 The world's second largest pysanka is in Vegreville, Alberta.

 Ukrainian Canadian churches are also famous for their onion domes, which have elaborately painted murals on their interior, and for their iconostasis, or icon walls.